rehael/robot-framework-example/README.md

 - [Chrome Driver](https://sites.google.com/a/chromium.org/chromedriver/downloads)
   – place `chromedriver.exe` in the same folder as `calculator.robot` file

-- Chrome, Chromium or other Chrome–compliant broser – I used [Iron Portable (direct link)](http://www.srware.net/downloads/IronPortable.zip), you will also need to provide the correct path to the executable in the `config.py` file
+- Chrome, Chromium or other Chrome–compliant browser – I used [Iron Portable (direct link)](http://www.srware.net/downloads/IronPortable.zip), you will also need to provide the correct path to the executable in the `config.py` file